 It has been an amazing ride, but not without its challenges.
-People liked the site, and the wines, and orders grew fast.
+People liked the site, and the wines and orders grew fast.
 After three months, Vinomofo was on the radar, and the big retailers and distributors didn’t like it one bit.

-They started putting pressure on producers not to offer their wines to the Vinomofo tribe, and we faced the very real risk being shut out of the industry by the big retailers, just as things were getting interesting.
+They started putting pressure on producers not to offer their wines to the Vinomofo tribe, and we faced the very real risk of being shut out of the industry by the big retailers, just as things were getting interesting.

 We had to grow the tribe, fast, to have the buying power to be valuable enough to producers that they would push back against that sort of pressure.